John-Abbott-College/SN1-Notes/Notes/01_Expressions_Literals_Strings.md

    - Similarly to the double quote, you can use the escape character to include a single quote within the string.

      ```python
      print('I\'m enjoying programming!
-Well, when there are no bugs')
+Well, when there are no bugs.')
      ```